owlbarn/actor/README.md

 Need to read "transferring files" in ZMQ doc to remove high water marks in the code

+Fail to compile using OCaml 4.02.3 (only on my Mac), 4.02.2 works fine.

 # ISSUE

 Stack overflow in reduce function (caused by Hashtbl: when there are over 30000 values with the same key)